 The Black Dog Institute is dedicated to understanding, preventing and treating mental illness.

-We are about creating a world where mental illness is treated with the same level of concern, immediacy and seriousness as
+We are about creating a world where mental illness is treated with the same level of concern, immediacy and seriousness as physical illness; where scientists work to discover the causes of illness and new treatments, and where discoveries are immediately put into practice through health services, technology and community education.

 What we do